yhchiu/GestureUp/README.md

 ### Install by online

-smartUP Gestures is not yet available on the browser extension store.
+GestureUp is not yet available on the browser extension store.

 ### Install from source